128technology/docs/docs/config_dual_router_ha.md

+---
-## Configuring Dual Router High Availability
+title: Configuring Dual Router High Availability
+sidebar_label: High Availability (Dual Router)
+---

 There are several different high availability models possible with the 128T routing software.
 This document covers *dual router high availability*, which is when two instances of the 128T software are each configured as separate routers (rather than as two nodes within a single router).
 This is characterized by: